 Using a DMCA notice to remove archive.org

 You may be able to create a DMCA takedown notice using a generator like this one.
-And then to email the notice to the nice folks at info@archive.org.
+And then email the notice to the nice folks at info@archive.org.

 We haven't finished verifying whether this works or not, but we will update this blog post when we do.